PROFeNoM/Quoridor/README.md

 - Standard C libraries and headers
 - GSL - GNU Scientific Library

+In case you want to have some documentation, these libraries are needed:
+- Doxygen
+- Graphiz

 # How to compile

 Go to the root of the repository and run